MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 ---
-title: HR Data Analytics
+title: HR Data Analytics: Turnover
 summary: Logistic Regression is a type of machine learning algorithm that is used to predict/forecast variables that vary in numerical nature.
-Here I use it on real world data from the IBM HR Data Analytics set.
+Here I use it (and other methods) on real world data from the IBM HR Data Analytics set.
 tags:
   -
 date: '2016-04-27T00:00:00Z'